 Vernon and Armstrong have joined in with Maple Ridge in being proactive with the community housing.
 These communities now have a real and tangible tool kit to future proof their housing.

 Now you can get a hard copy of the SAFERhome manual or just some friendly SAFERhome facts at any of their planning departments.

-These four communities are now helping to get their community members all the real information needed to design, build or renovate a home to be a better place to live.
+These communities are now helping to get their community members all the real information needed to design, build or renovate a home to be a better place to live.